 Of course, OC-MPLS has its own problems.
 A most difficult obstacle is how to provide the packet buffer.
 According to the current technology, a synchronous switching at the packet level is necessary at the node.
 It implies that the packets are of fixed-size, and randomly arrived packets have to be time-aligned at the input ports.
+The possibility of handling the asynchronous and variable-size packets is discussed in [Tan00], but it requires a very complicated buffer scheduling in an electronic domain.
+It means that it is likely to introduce another bottleneck.
+More recently, an asynchronous and variable-length packet switch is proposed in [Mur01], where photonic label processing is utilized for packet processing within the switch.
+It is promising for achieving a lightweight packet scheduling, but it requires a careful design consideration on the buffer dimensioning.

-The possibility of handling the variable-size packets should be further researched.
-The photonic buffer can be implemented by the optical fiber delay lines as having been described in 3.2, but there is a shortage in the buffer size.
-Given these conditions, we need further researches:
+The photonic buffer is implemented by the optical fiber delay lines as having been described in Subsection 3.2, but there is a shortage in the buffer size.
+Given these conditions, we needfurther researches:

-- The switch fabric, constructed with photonic space switch and photonic buffer, has to be optimized to achieve the desired performance. - 2) Fortunately, statistical multiplexing would work well for very huge bandwidth by OC techniques.
+1) The switch fabric, constructed with photonic space

+switch and photonic buffer, has to be optimized to achieve the desired performance.

+2) Fortunately, statistical multiplexing would work well for very huge bandwidth by OC techniques.
 For this purpose, however, a further research on the traffic engineering approach of MPLS is necessary under the conditions that the bandwidth is very large, but the packet buffer size is small.